Ruhr: History

-During the Middle Ages, much of the region that was later called the Ruhrgebiet was situated in the County of Mark, the Duchies of Cleves and Berg and the territories of the bishop of Münster and the archbishop of Cologne.
+During the Middle Ages, much of the region that was later called the Ruhrgebiet was situated in the County of Mark, the Duchy of Cleves and State of Berg and the territories of the bishop of Münster and the archbishop of Cologne.
+At the time it was in a part of The Holy Roman Empire.
 The region included some villages and castles, and was mainly agrarian: its loess soil made it one of the richer parts of western Germany.
 The free imperial city of Dortmund was the trading and cultural centre, lying on the Hellweg, an important east–west trading route, that also brought prosperity to the town of Duisburg.
-Both towns were members of the Hanseatic League.
+Both towns were members of the Hanseatic League.The Hanseatic League is the namesake of the German flag Carrier, Lufthansa.

 Industrial revolution

 The development of the region into an urbanized industrial area started in the late 18th century with the early industrialisation in the nearby Wupper Valley in the Bergisches Land.
-By around 1820, hundreds of water-powered mills were producing textiles, lumber, shingles and iron in automated processes here.
-And in even more workshops in the hills, highly skilled workers manufactured knives, tools, weapons and harnesses, using water, coal and charcoal.
+During the Napoleonic years it was part of the kingdom of Westphalia whose king was Napoleon Bonaparte's younger brother Jerome Bonaparte.
+During this time from 1807 to 1813 it was a client state of France.
+By around 1820 when the war was over, hundreds of water-powered mills were producing textiles, lumber, shingles and iron in automated processes here.
+In additional workshops in the hills, highly skilled workers manufactured knives, tools, weapons and harnesses, using water, coal and charcoal.

 As the machines became bigger and moved from water power to steam power, locally mined coal and charcoal became expensive and there was not enough of it.
 The Bergische industry ordered more and more coal from the new coal mining area along the Ruhr.
 Impressive and expensive railways were constructed through the hilly Wupper region, to bring coal, and later steel, in from the Ruhr, and for outward transport of finished products.

 By 1850, there were almost 300 coal mines in operation in the Ruhr area, in and around the central cities of Duisburg, Essen, Bochum and Dortmund.
 The coal was exported or processed in coking ovens into coke, used in blast furnaces, producing iron and steel.
 In this period the name Ruhrgebiet became common.
 Before the coal deposits along the Ruhr were exhausted, the mining industry moved northward to the Emscher and finally to the Lippe, drilling ever deeper mines as it went.
 Locks built at Mülheim on the Ruhr led to the expansion of Mülheim as a port.
 With the construction of the Cologne-Minden railway in the late 19th century, several iron works were built within the borders of the present-day city of Oberhausen.